-Did you know that New Zealand has a world-famous loo?
+If you’ve never heard of the artist, you might be wondering if New Zealand actually has a world-famous loo.
 Imagine a frequently photographed toilet block that is actually a tourist attraction, and you have the Hundertwasser Toilets.
-Internationally acclaimed artist Friedensreich Hundertwasser designed the structure.
+It is the first structure by the internationally acclaimed artist Friedensreich Hundertwasser built in New Zealand.

 Who is Friedensreich Hundertwasser?